thenumbernine/symmath-lua/README.md

 `args` is the same as `toCode`, with some additions:
 	- `func` - the name of the function that is generated.

+`expr:nameForExporter(exporter, name)` = sets the name of this variable / function to `name` but only for the specified exporter.
+When determining a function name, a variable / function will respect an exporter's inheritence.

 Some specific options per exporter: